 Baby reflux is considered normal, but excessive amounts can be frustrating and messy for parents!
-Read on to learn more about reflux spit-up.
+Read on to learn more about reflux in toddlers.

-Reflux in toddlers (also known as gastro-esophageal reflux, GER, spit up, or regurgitation) is the result of movement of contents from the stomach up into the esophagus or mouth.
+Reflux in toddlers (also known as gastroesophageal reflux, GER, spit-up, or regurgitation) is the result of the movement of contents from the stomach up into the esophagus or mouth.
 Two-thirds of healthy infants experience reflux and it affects approximately 5-10% of babies at 12 months old.
 While baby reflux is considered normal, excessive amounts of spit up can be both frustrating and messy for parents.
 Gastroesophageal reflux disease (GERD) is a more serious, but less common, condition where reflux symptoms are severe.

 In normal toddler reflux, it’s common to spit up breast milk or formula several times a day.
 While messy, it is painless and ought not to bother the baby.
 In the more serious condition of GERD, symptoms may include vomiting, refusing food, poor weight gain, and respiratory symptoms like coughing and wheezing.
 If you’re unsure if your baby has normal reflux or GERD, it’s best to consult with your health professional.

 The ring of muscle between the stomach and esophagus, called the lower esophageal sphincter, is designed to keep food in the stomach and prevent it from moving upwards.
 Since this muscle is still not fully developed in little ones, baby spit-up occurs more easily.
 Other factors that may contribute to reflux in toddlers include food triggers, amount of feeding, and poor feeding position.

 Toddler reflux usually improves as their digestive system matures.
 However, there are still some things you can do at home that may reduce your little one’s reflux (and laundry load!)